ibm-cloud-docs/containers/cs_network_policy.md

       ```
       {: pre}

-3. In `bootstrap-private.yaml`, add the IBM Cloud infrastructure (SoftLayer) [IP ranges for the zones](/docs/infrastructure/hardware-firewall-dedicated/ips.html#service-network-on-backend-private-network-) where you have worker nodes.

-4. In `generic-privatehostendpoint.yaml`, replace <worker_name> with the name of a worker node and <worker-node-private-ip> with the private IP address for the worker node.
+3. In `generic-privatehostendpoint.yaml`, replace <worker_name> with the name of a worker node and <worker-node-private-ip> with the private IP address for the worker node.
 To see your worker nodes' private IPs, run `ibmcloud ks workers --cluster <my_cluster>`.
 Repeat this step in a new section for each worker node in your cluster.
 **Note**: Each time you add a worker node to a cluster, you must update the host endpoints file with the new entries.

-5. Apply all of the policies to your cluster.
+4. Apply all of the policies to your cluster.
     - Linux and OS X:

       ```